skypjack/entt/README.md

 A managed signal handler works with weak pointers to classes and pointers to member functions as well as pointers to free functions.
 References are automatically removed when the instances to which they point are freed.<br/>
-In other terms, users can simply connect a listener and forget about it, getting rid of the burden of controlling its lifetime.
+In other terms, users can simply connect a listener and forget about it, thus getting rid of the burden of controlling its lifetime.
 The drawback is that listeners must be allocated on the dynamic storage and wrapped into an `std::shared_ptr`.
 Performance and memory management can suffer from this in real world softwares.

 To create an instance of this type of handler, the function type is all what is
 needed: